-While all these are developed on one side of the road, on the other side of the road a vast stretch of beautiful manicured garden has been created along the slope of the hill and under the dense dhupi and pine forest.
+While the homestays, shops and eateries have been developed on one side of the road, on the other side of the road a vast stretch of beautiful manicured garden has been created along the slope of the hill and under the dense dhupi and pine forest.
 This is the 'Roadside Garden' and also known as Lamahatta Eco Park.

 From the homestays, you just walk across the road to the entrance of this garden.
 The garden is full of seasonal flowering plants including white and other colorful orchids.

 There is a pathway which goes through the park for taking a leisure stroll.
 Along the way you will find wooden & bamboo made gazebos where you can relax and soak in the charm of the garden.
 There are wooden benches on the pathway as well.
 There are ethnic shades around the garden and some meant for meditation (you will need to take your shoes off before you enter those shades).

 You will see a row of colorful prayer flags fluttering in one side of the garden.
 Locals say that the breeze that passes through the prayer flags purify the surroundings and minds of the people.
 There is also an wooden watchtower created to get the best possible views around Lamahatta.
 Locals call it 'Machan'.